grumets/nimmbus/API/README.md

 # NiMMbus API
+The Nimmbus API is based on the CRUD (create, retrieve, update, and delete) 4 basic functions for persistent storage/management of objects (https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
+The API defines a set of object classes and provide mainly the 4 CRUD operations plus some additions when considered necessary.
+In this way, it mimics some of the RESTful design principles too.
+The Nimmbus API uses the OGC WPS 1.0 standard but with 2 significant modifications:
+* The the WPS execute request uses the WPS 1.0 abstract model but is implemted as GET requests (not present in the WPS 1.0 standard.
+* The CREATE, MODIFY (update) and DELETE operations are implicitelly assyncronous and repond a syncronization ID (more or less equivament to the job id introduced in WPS 2.0 standard).
+An extra operation allows for requesting NB_SYNC:GETRETURN the status of the assyncronous process or the actual result if the process has ended.

 ## General request parameters
 * All request are in KVP and have these 3 parameters:
   * SERVICE=WPS
   * REQUEST=EXECUTE
   * IDENTIFIER=NB_{class_type}:{operation}
+* In the folling descriptions a parameter ending by _# means that the paramters can be used n times substuting the # by sequential numbers starting by 1.

 ## General response
-All responses follow the WPS 1.0 syntax except the NB_RESOURCE:RETRIEVE request that follows ATOM syntax.
+All responses follow the WPS 1.0 specified XML syntax except the NB_RESOURCE:RETRIEVE request that follows ATOM syntax.

+## General exceptions
+All responses follow the WPS 1.0 specified XML syntax for exceptions.

-## User class request operations
+## NB_USER class request operations
 * User Creation
   * IDENTIFIER=NB_USER:CREATE
   * LANGUAGE=cat,spa,eng